klauswiese/Planet/README.md

 ## 4.2 PlanetScopeInit(), PlanetScopeBiannual() and PlanetScopeMonthly()

-PlanetScopeInit() is for incialize the planet python client, this fucntion needs the email account, the password and the directory whehe you put the planet client.
+PlanetScopeInit() is for initialize the planet python client, this function needs the email account, the password and the directory whehe you put the planet client.
 In a linux SO you can find the directory by typing in your terminal:

 ```
 which planet
 ```
+This will display the directory where your planet python client is installed.

 ```
 library(Planet)

-PlanetScopeInit()
+  #Initialize data
+  Email <- "the email you use to create planet - NICFI account"
+  Password <- "The password you set"
+  DirPlanet <- "~/anaconda3/bin/planet"#My case

+  #Initialize the planet Python client
+  PlanetScopeInit(DirPlanet = DirPlanet,
+                  Email = Email,
+                  Password = Password
 ```